 - Consider what kind evidence the reporter provides in the story.

 - Look for pop up ads, or other "clickbait".
 Fake news sources make their money through ads and getting readers to click on them.

 - Look for words and punctuation that play on emotions.
+Disinformation is designed to evoke an visceral reaction.
 The excessive use of ALL CAPS or multiple exclamation points are clues that you are looking at fake news!!!

 AllSides presents news stories from three viewpoints: the center; the left; and the right